 Meant to Solve

-How a problem-solver’s way of thinking applies to work, life, and everything in between
+How a problem-solver’s way of thinking applies to work, life as an immigrant mom, and everything in between

 You’re meant to solve.

-You think deeply, carry responsibility, and are often the one others turn to when things get complicated.
-May it be at work, at home, or in situations where timing, energy, and judgment matter.
+You think deeply, take responsibility, and are often the one others turn to when things are foggy and chaotic.
+May it be at work, at home, or in situations where timing and discernment are crucial.

-I’ve been solving problems since I was five.
-That’s when math first entered my life.
-Word problems taught me how to slow down, break things apart, notice patterns, and trust that most challenges can be worked through one step at a time.
+I’ve been solving problems since I was a child.
+Math first entered my life because of my father.
+Word problems taught me how to slow down, break things apart, notice patterns, and trust that most challenges can be solved one step at a time.

-Over the years, I’ve applied it to technology, consulting, leadership, mental well-being, motherhood, and life as an immigrant building stability in a new country.
+Over the years, I’ve applied this way of thinking to technology, consulting, leadership, mental well-being, motherhood, and life in the United States, helping me build stability in a new environment.

 This publication brings all of that together.